Partridge Chantecler Fertilized Hatching Eggs are $30 per dozen with local pickup.

 - The Chantecler fertilized hatching eggs we select for shipping are 1 3/4 to 2 1/4 oz and we aim for an average of 24 oz per dozen.

 - We offer no guarantee on hatching eggs but do include extra eggs with each order.

-- We have reports of good fertility and hatchability in the eggs we have shipped (plus our on farm records), but many things can happen when eggs are shipped that may damage them and variables in incubation that may occur that may lead to a less than ideal hatch.
+- We have reports of good fertility and hatchability in the eggs we have shipped (plus our on-farm records), but many things can happen when eggs are shipped that may damage them and variables in incubation that may occur that may lead to a less than the ideal hatch.

 - Only eggs of good shape and shell quality are shipped - all eggs are candled before being packaged and we make every attempt to make sure the eggs are less than 4 days old when shipped.

-- Old Time poultry have been selectively bred to breed standard for many generations but unwanted or undesirable characteristics may show up.
+- Old Time poultry has been selectively bred to breed standard for many generations but unwanted or undesirable characteristics may show up.
 We still have a lot of work to do!

 - We reserve the right to refuse any order for any reason.

 The foundation for our breeding plan is health, vigor and good temperament - only healthy/vigorous birds are in our flock and there is no room on our farm for unpleasant birds.
-We select for structural soundness and production characteristics primarily using the Livestock Conservancy Heritage Chicken Manual as a guide, then use the APA Standard of Perfection along with guidance from our mentors and the writings found in our extensive library of books and articles for the breed specific and finer points of selection.
-Our breeding pens are set up to minimize faults being duplicated in male and female (no bird is perfect).
+We select for structural soundness and production characteristics primarily using the Livestock Conservancy Heritage Chicken Manual as a guide, then use the APA Standard of Perfection along with guidance from our mentors and the writings found in our extensive library of books and articles for the breed-specific and finer points of selection.
+Our breeding pens are set up to minimize faults being duplicated in males and females (no bird is perfect).